zoraizazeem/Full-Stack-Application/README.md

 As a prerequisite you will need to download mongoDB from https://www.mongodb.com.
 And then create/use the database “test”.
 Your data will then be stored locally (when you start the mongo server) into the collection “mydata”.

+Further features needed to be added/expored and with more polish this is ready to be deployed.